 What began as the goal of one person has evolved into a shared purpose and a powerful collective vision.
 In 1988, Vancouver nurse Brenda Eng saw a need.
 Upon visiting England’s Helen House, the world’s first children’s hospice, she returned determined to create a pediatric palliative hospice in British Columbia.
 The vision for Canuck Place was born.

 Inspired by this vision, others joined the cause.
 Brenda worked with Betty Davies to develop the program and the original model of care, as well as Lois Youngson at the University of British Columbia (UBC).
 She brought in George Jarvis, marketing executive, who helped her form HUGS Children’s Hospice Society, and together they rallied the community for support.
-Answering the call were The Vancouver Canucks Hockey Club and the Griffiths family, along with The Vancouver Sun, Variety Club, Loewen Group and Telus, as well as many other public and private donors.
+Answering the call were The Vancouver Canucks Hockey Club and the Griffiths family, along with The Vancouver Sun, Variety – The Children’s Charity, Loewen Group and TELUS, as well as many other public and private donors.

 Glen Brae Manor, a 16,000 sq ft mansion was built in 1910 by Scottish lumber and real estate baron, William Tait.
 After becoming a private school followed by a rest home, the house was eventually gifted to the City of Vancouver by subsequent owner, Elisabeth Wloskinski.
 She had just one condition: that the house be used for a purpose which would benefit the community.